NxPKG/khulnasoft-docs/content/load-balancing/additional-options/load-balancing-rules/reference.md

 # Supported fields and operators

-The fields that are supported by load balancing rules depend on whether Cloudflare proxies the traffic going through your load balancer or not.
+The fields that are supported by load balancing rules depend on whether Khulnasoft proxies the traffic going through your load balancer or not.

 If you use the wrong set of fields, you might see unexpected behaviors.
 For best results, use the fields associated with your traffic's [proxy status](/load-balancing/understand-basics/proxy-modes/).